MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/create-custom-sensitive-information-types-with-exact-data-match-based-classification.md

 when defiuning the schema file the searchable fields must be either an out of box SIT or custom SIT, only 5 fields )column headings) can be searchable

-1. From outbound access device from the cmd prompt run EdmUploadAgent.exe /Authorize -  this opens a sign in window, put in the user name and password. it needs to be the account  that was added to teh EDM_datauploaders security group.
-Tenant info is extracted from the user account
+1. From outbound access device from the cmd prompt run EdmUploadAgent.exe /Authorize -
 2. data store schema must have already been uploaded
 3.  create hash first then do upload
 4. EdmUploadAgent.exe /CreateHash /DataFile (where the data file is ) E:\emd\test\data\schema32_1000000,csv /HashLocation  (where to store it) E:\edm\tat\hash this makes the salt file and the hash file as output